Become a Scholar

 What are the Humanities?
 "The term 'humanities' includes, but is not limited to, the study and interpretation of the following: language, both modern and classical; linguistics; literature; history; jurisprudence; philosophy; archaeology; comparative religion; ethics; the history, criticism and theory of the arts; those aspects of social sciences which have humanistic content and employ humanistic methods; and the study and application of the humanities to the human environment with particular attention to reflecting our diverse heritage, traditions, and history and to the relevance of the humanities to the current conditions of national life."

 (From: www.NEH.gov) --National Foundation on the Arts and the Humanities Act, 1965, as amended

 Where are programs hosted?
 Organizations apply to host a scholar through the South Dakota Humanities Council.
-Typical applicants include libraries, museums, historical sites, historical societies, parks, tribal entities, K-12 schools, colleges and universities as well as community center and agencies that are open to the public.
+Typical applicants include libraries, museums, historical sites, historical societies, parks, tribal entities, K-12 schools, colleges and universities as well as community centers and agencies that are open to the public.
 Applicant organizations do not need to be located in South Dakota, but the program must take place within the state.

 How are scholars compensated?

 Scholars are paid a $150 stipend, or $200 if travel is over 240 miles round trip (within South Dakota) or if they make more than one presentation in a day.
 In the case of multi-day performances, wages are $75 for each additional day presentation is performed.